ome/openmicroscopy/components/tests/ui/README.md

 ```

 It is possible to rerun tests that failed either in a different browser or the same browser.
-By default, the tests will be first run in Firefox and rerun in chrome.
+By default, the tests will be first run in Firefox and rerun in Chrome.

 To run all the web tests on Firefox then Chrome, use